mariacarreira/calc_level_ChimeraX/README.md

 ## Running

 To predict the isosurface level for density maps and visualize them at those levels, start by installing ChimeraX (instructions [here](https://www.cgl.ucsf.edu/chimera/download.html)).
+More details on installing ChimeraX environments can be found [here](https://www.cgl.ucsf.edu/chimerax/docs/devel/environment.html))
 Then open the ChimeraX GUI and execute the following commands in the ChimeraX command line:
 ```
-xcode-select --install (for MacOS users to run on the terminal, if required - more instructions [here](https://www.cgl.ucsf.edu/chimerax/docs/devel/environment.html))
+xcode-select --install (for MacOS users to run on the terminal, if required)
 pip install torch (if not already installed in your ChimeraX environment)
 open map(s) (*mrc format)
 open calc_level_ChimeraX/calc_level.py